 SBCCD promotes economic growth in the SBCCD Service Area in a variety of ways.
 The district is an employer and buyer of goods and services, and the living expenses of students benefit local businesses.
-In addition, SBCCD is a primary source of education to the SBCCD Service Area residents and a supplier of trained workers to the SBCCD Service Area industries.
+In addition, SBCCD is a primary source of education to the SBCCD Service Area residents and a supplier of trained workers to regional industries.